 β0j~N(μβ0,σβ0) (3)

 where yij is the ith observation for species j for rate y, β0j is a species-varying intercept, xip is a predictor and βp is its coefficient, with p=1,..n, where n is the number of predictors considered in the model (mass, temperature, and their interaction).
 Predictors are mean centered to improve interpretability (Schielzeth 2010).
 Species-level intercepts follow a normal distribution with hyperparameters μβ0 (global intercept) and σβ0 (between-species standard deviation).
 For most models we also allow the coefficient βp to vary between species, such that βp becomes βpj and xip xijp, where βpj~N(μβp,σβp).
 For each dataset, we evaluate multiple combinations of species-varying coefficients (from varying intercept to n varying coefficients).
-We used a mix of flat and non-informative priors.
-For the temperature and mass coefficients we used the predictions from the MTE as the means of the normal prior distributions (Brown et al. 2004), but with large standard deviations to make them less informative (see SI Appendix, Table S3).
+We used a mix of flat, weakly informative, and non-informative priors.
+For the temperature and mass coefficients we used the predictions from the MTE as the means of the normal prior distributions (Brown et al. 2004), but with large standard deviations (see SI Appendix, Table S3).
 Below we describe how the model in Eqns.
 1-3 is applied to each data set.

 Mass- and temperature dependence of consumption, metabolism and growth below peak temperatures

 Peak temperatures (optimum in the case of growth) refer to the temperature at which the rate was maximized, by size group.
 For data below peak temperatures, we assumed that mass-specific maximum consumption rate, metabolism and growth scale allometrically (as a power function of the form I=i0Mb0) with mass, and exponentially with temperature.
-Hence, after log-log transformation of mass and the rate, and temperature in Arrhenius temperature (1/kT in unit eV-1, where k is Boltzmann’s constant [8.62×10-5 eV K-1]), the relationship between the rate and its predictors becomes linear.
+Hence, after log-log (natural log) transformation of mass and the rate, and temperature in Arrhenius temperature (1/kT in unit eV-1, where k is Boltzmann’s constant [8.62×10-5 eV K-1]), the relationship between the rate and its predictors becomes linear.
 This is similar to the MTE, except that we estimate all coefficients instead of correcting rates, and allow not only the intercepts but also slopes to vary across species.

 When applied to Eqns.
 1-3, yij is the ith observation for species j of the natural log of the rate (consumption, metabolism or growth), and the predictors are mij (natural log of body mass), tA,ij (Arrhenius temperature, 1/kT in unit eV-1), both of which were mean-centered, and their interaction.
 Body mass is in g, consumption rate in g g-1 day-1, metabolic rate in mg O2 g-1h-1 and specific growth rate in unit % day-1.
 We use resting or routine metabolism (mean oxygen uptake of a resting unfed fish only showing some spontaneous activity) and standard metabolism (resting unfed and no activity, usually inferred from extrapolation or from low quantiles of routine metabolism, e.g. lowest 10 % of measurements) to represent metabolic rate (Beamish 1964; Ohlberger et al. 2007).
 Routine and resting metabolism constitute 58% of the data used and standard metabolism constitutes 42%.
-We accounted for potential differences between these types of metabolic rate measurements by adding two dummy coded variables, typer and types, taking the value 0 for standard and 1 for a routine or resting metabolic rate measurement, and vice versa.
+We accounted for potential differences between these types of metabolic rate measurements by adding two dummy coded variables, typer and types, the former taking the value 0 for standard and 1 for a routine or resting metabolic rate measurement, and vice versa for the latter variable.
 Thus, for metabolism, we replace the overall intercept β0j in Eqns.
 2-3 with β0rj and β0sj. β0sj is forced to 0 for a species that has a routine or resting metabolic rate and vice versa.
 We assume these coefficients vary by species following normal distributions with global means μβ0r and μβ0s, and standard deviations σβ0r and σβ0s, i.e. β0rj~N(μβ0r,σβ0r) and β0sj~N(μβ0s,σβ0s).